peachey2k2/oniki/README.md

 **Overall: ![](https://geps.dev/progress/4)**

+If you're particularly curious, [here](https://trello.com/b/CePk8snF/oniki-development-stuff) is a link to my Trello page.

 ## Checklist
 I first want to refine the system behind the danmaku battles.
 To summarize, the battles will play similarly to something like Touhou, so it'll have spellcards, extra-forgiving hitboxes and all that fun stuff.